-At the master's level, students receive training in the fundamentals of geographic thought and research in preparation for either a professional career or advanced study.
-Master's students in geography may choose one of the three programs leading to the M.A. degree.
-The thesis option requires 30 hours of graduate credit, including 6 hours of credit for a thesis.
-The report option is a non-thesis program designed for students who have a specific professional goal in mind and who do not intend to continue for a doctoral degree.
+At the master's level, students receive training to prepare for either a professional career or advanced study.
+Master's students in geography may choose one of the three programs each of which lead to a M.A. degree.
+The thesis option requires 30 hours of graduate credit, including 6 credit hours for a thesis.
+The report option is a non-thesis program designed for students who have a specific professional goal in mind and who do not intend to pursue a doctoral degree.
 The report option for teachers is for students who intend to pursue, or continue, careers in public school or junior college teaching.
 A Graduate Certificate in Geographic Information Science (GIScience) is also available, which can be earned as a stand-alone certificate or in conjunction with either a master's or doctoral degree.

-Career opportunities in geography are diverse and employment prospects after receipt of the degree are excellent.
+Career opportunities in geography and geographic information science are diverse and employment prospects after receipt of the degree are excellent.
 Employment opportunities include positions in business, government, and education.
-Federal agencies, such as the Environmental Protection Agency, National Imagery and Mapping Agency, Bureau of the Census, and Bureau of Land Management employ numerous geographers each year, particularly those with environmental or spatial techniques and analysis expertise.
+Federal agencies, such as the Environmental Protection Agency, National Geospatial Intelligence Agency, Bureau of the Census, and Bureau of Land Management employ numerous geographers each year, particularly those with environmental or spatial techniques and analysis expertise.
 State and local agencies employ geographers with specialties in many areas, including environmental geography, physical geography, health, cultural geography, planning, and spatial techniques.
-Geographers with training in geospatial techniques such as cartography, remote sensing, and geographic information systems (GIS) are also valued in the private sector by a variety of businesses.

-The geographer’s training in location analysis, social and environmental problems, and a variety of spatial techniques including remote sensing, geographic information systems, and computer cartography make the geographer particularly valuable in the private sector.
-Job titles such as geographic information systems manager, environmental planner, market researcher, and risk analyst are just a few of the varied positions held by geographers in business.
+A geographer’s training in location analysis, social and environmental systems, and geospatial techniques such remote sensing, geographic information systems, and cartography make the geographer particularly valuable in the private sector.
+Job titles such as geographic information systems manager, cartographer, environmental planner, public health analyst, and market researcher are just a few of the varied positions held by geographers in the private sector.